lchipham/MinhHa_Web/content/project/project 1/index.md

 url_slides: ""
 url_video: ""
 ---
 I founded Viet Art Legacy to conserve the most beautiful values of Vietnamese folk paintings and to bridge the gap between folk art and today's new population.
 I completed training workshops on the process and techniques of creating Đông Hồ paintings in Đông Hồ Village, Bac Ninh.
-Besides, I successfully marketed and sold more than 50 Đông Hồ paintings at the “Pont de Long Bien” Fair gaining 15 million VND and online-sold self-designed patterns of Đông Hồ and Truc Chi paintings to promote the distinctive features of traditional Vietnamese art, generating 22 million VND in revenue
+I successfully marketed and sold more than 50 Đông Hồ paintings at the “Pont de Long Bien” Fair gaining 15 million VND and online-sold self-designed patterns of Đông Hồ and Truc Chi paintings to promote the distinctive features of traditional Vietnamese art, generating 22 million VND in revenue.

 1. VietArt - Bac Ninh
 ![screen reader text](vietart_bacninh.jpg "")